-The Company grants options and restricted shares to employees and accounts for share based compensation using a fair value method.
+The Company grants options over ordinary shares and restricted shares units to employees and accounts for share based compensation using the grant date fair value.
 Share based compensation awards are measured at the grant date fair value.
 For service-based awards, compensation expense is generally recognized over the requisite service period of the awards, usually the vesting period.
 The Company applies the "multiple option" method of allocating expense.
 In applying this method, each vesting tranche of an award is treated as a separate grant and recognized on a straight-line basis over that tranche's vesting period.
-For performance-based awards where the vesting of the awards may be accelerated upon the achievement of certain milestones, vesting and the related share based compensation is recognized as an expense when it is probable the milestone will be met.
+For performance-based awards where the vesting of the awards may be accelerated upon the achievement of certain milestones, vesting and the related share-based compensation is recognized as an expense when it is probable the milestone will be met.